Author

 The aforementioned has led to an urgent need for a cloud cost optimization solution that addresses data, storage, and scaling issues, leading to efficient cloud cost management.

-Prevailing Strategies Employed for Cloud Cost Management
+Prevailing Strategies Employed for Cloud Cost Automation

 Organizations have been implementing strategies that come with the following features to reduce their cloud bill.